Skip to content

 Short answer: yes, almost always.
 Commander’s 100-card singleton format creates gaps in every deck’s mana curve, and artifact creatures fill those gaps without adding color demands.

-We tested this directly with a Breya artifact deck in early 2025, running 18 artifact creatures versus 10 across 20 games.
-The 18-creature version won about 65% of games in our four-player pod because it recovered faster after board wipes.
+We tested this directly with a Breya artifact deck in early 2025, comparing a build with 18 artifact creatures against one with 10.
+The 18-creature version won more consistently in a four-player pod because it recovered faster after board wipes.

 ETB effects drove that resilience.
 Solemn Simulacrum ramps, Duplicant removes threats, and Battlesphere floods the board with tokens.